 Can dogs eat apples?

-Yes; dogs may not particularly care for the outer skin of an apple, but as long as the seeds are removed, apples are safe for dogs to eat.
-As you'll see, with many fruits, seeds, cores, stems, or pits often contain chemicals that are toxic to dogs.
+Wondering if apples are safe for dogs?
+With many fruits, seeds, cores, stems or pits often contain chemicals that are toxic to dogs.
+Dogs may not particularly care for the outer skin of an apple, but as long as the seeds are removed, apples are safe for dogs to eat.

 Can dogs eat pears?